Generate a secure SSH key

 NFS on Fedora

 NFS allows to share files and folders over network and is much much faster than samba while using way less resources.
 To setup a NFS server on Fedora 26 install: $ dnf install nfs-utils Shared directories are listed in the following configuration file: --- # Syntax # <path> <ipaddr>(<option>) /home/user/Public 192.168.0.0/255.255.255.0(ro,sync) More information can be found here: Fedora NFS administration guide.
-In the above example, the the directory ‘/home/user/Public’ can be accessed by every client in the same LAN with read-only permissions. …
+In the above example, the the directory ‘/home/user/Public’ can be accessed by every client in the same LAN with read-only permissions.
+In case SELinux is active and enforcing rules some further configuration might be required: …

 Posted on